liip/bootstrap-blocks-wordpress-plugin/readme.txt

 = 4.0.0 =

 * [FEATURE] Add experimental support for Bootstraps [CSS grid](https://getbootstrap.com/docs/5.1/layout/css-grid/).
-The support is still experimental sicnce it's also marked as experimental in the Bootstarp library.
-To use it you need to enable in the plugins settings and the `$enable-cssgrid: true` has to be enabled in your Bootstrap variables file.
+The support is still experimental since it's also marked as experimental in the Bootstarp library.
+To use it you need to enable it in the plugins settings and the `$enable-cssgrid: true` setting has to be enabled in your Bootstrap variables file.

 = 3.3.2 =